-Recurrent osteosarcoma and malignant fibrous histiocytoma (MFH) of bone are cancers that have recurred (come back) after being treated.
-The cancer may come back in the bone or in other parts of the body.
+The cancer may recur (come back) in the bone or in other parts of the body.
 Osteosarcoma and MFH most often recur in the lung, bone, or both.
 When osteosarcoma recurs, it is usually within 18 months after treatment is completed.

 There are different types of treatment for patients with osteosarcoma or malignant fibrous histiocytoma (MFH) of bone.

 Different types of treatment are available for children with osteosarcoma or malignant fibrous histiocytoma (MFH) of bone.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
 A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.

 Because cancer in children is rare, taking part in a clinical trial should be considered.
 Some clinical trials are open only to patients who have not started treatment.